Finance-Managment/Finance-Managment/README.md

 3. Set up the MongoDB database: Update the connection string in `.env` or `config.js`.

 ## Usage

-1. Start the backend server: `npm start` in the `backend` directory.
+1. Navigate to `backend` directory in vscode terminal: `cd backend`
-2. Start the frontend application: `npm start` in the `frontend` directory.
+2. Start the backend server: `npm run start` in the `backend` directory.
 3. Open the app in your browser: [IKLIJUOJAM PALEISTA LINK]

 ## Configuration